wachaon/wes/docs/README.en.md

 When you access the *raw* of the private repository with a browser, the *token* is displayed, so copy the *token* and use it.

-You can also install the modules in your private repository if you run it on the command line while the *token* is valid.
+If you execute it on the command line within the valid time of *token* , you can install the module of private repository.

 ```shell
 wes install @wachaon/calc?token=ADAAOIID5JALCLECFVLWV7K6ZHHDA